 EDC service used

-EDC customers can take advantage of our deep understanding of Canadian capabilities and specific needs of major international buyers through EDC’s Connections Program.
+EDC customers can take advantage of our deep understanding of Canadian capabilities and specific needs of major international buyers through the EDC Business Connection Program.
 Through this program, Canadian companies are “connected” with international buyers through formal matchmaking events and other introductions.